-The program is for children and young people who have been in out-of-home care and referred by the child safety branches of the Department of Disability and Community Services (DCS).
+The program is for children and young people who have been in out-of-home care and referred by the child safety branches of the Department for Education, Children and Young People.
 It also supports and assists families to ensure a stable family environment.
 Each support is tailored to the need of the child and family.

 This program provides:

 Damien was referred to the Pathway Home program to assist with the reunification of his four children.
 Child Protection Services had identified concerns about Damien’s emotional health in regard to dealing with crises and relationship breakdowns.
 There had been two incidents of Damien harming himself with a children present.
 There was concern about cannabis use and the stress Damien may experience parenting his four children, all entering adolescence.

 At the time of the referral to Pathway Home, Damien had begun to engage with Child Protection Services and he had unsupervised contact with his four children.

 All four children reported that they wanted to go home, and they wanted their dad to be ok.